Michael D. Steger

 To provide cost-effective solutions using his legal skills and experience in both private practice and as a corporate counsel, Mr. Steger opened his own law offices in 2005.

-Mr. Steger is a member of the the American Bar Association’s Litigation Section (Co-Chair of the Copyright Litigation Subcommittee of the Intellectual Property Litigation Committee 2014-present, Co-Chair Regional CLE Subcommittee 2010-14), Communications Law Forum, Entertainment and Sports Law Forum, Intellectual Property Section and the General Practice/Solo Section (Vice Chair of the Intellectual Property Committee); the City Bar of New York, and its Trademark Committee (2013-present); and Gotham City Networking.
-He is an active member of the New York, Virginia, and District of Columbia Bars, and an inactive member of the California State Bar.
+Mr. Steger is the Co-Chair of the American Bar Association’s Intellectual Property Litigation Committee and a Fellow of the American Bar Foundation.
+He is also a member of the ABA’s Communications Law Forum, Entertainment and Sports Law Forum, and the General Practice/Solo Section; the City Bar of New York, and its Trademark Committee; and Gotham City Networking.
+He is an active member of the New York and Virginia Bars, and an inactive member of the California State and District of Columbia Bars.
 In 2010 New York Enterprise Report magazine named Mr. Steger the Best Intellectual Property Lawyer for Growing Businesses in New York.

 Mr. Steger has written two law review articles on First Amendment issues: “Slicing the Gordian Knot: A Proposal to Reform Military Regulation of the Press,” University of San Francisco Law Review (1994), and “A Cautious Approach: Racist Speech and the First Amendment at the University of Texas,” Journal of Law and Politics (1992), as well as “You Can’t Win ‘Em All: Fantasy Sports and Rights of Publicity”, ABA Entertainment and Sports Lawyer, Fall 2006; “Document It: Courts Find Joint Authorship in Documentary Films in Absence of Written Agreement,” ABA Entertainment and Sports Lawyer, Winter 2008; “It’s One, Two Three Strikes You’re Out at the Old Ball Game: Use of Player Names and Statistics in Fantasy Baseball”, The Computer & Internet Lawyer, February 2009.
 He was also a contributor to “Advising and Defending Corporate Officers and Directors” published by California Continuing Education of the Bar (1998).
 A noted speaker on intellectual property, entertainment and media law issues, his public presentations include “The Media and the War for the ‘Fourth Freedom’: Covering the War on Terror”, National Press Club, January 2003; “The Strongest Links: The Confluence of the Arts, Media, Entertainment, Sports, Intellectual Property and Information Technology,” Virginia Bar Association, July 2003; “A Dangerous Intersection: The First and Sixth Amendments and Media Coverage of Crime,” Thomas Jefferson Center for the Protection of Free Expression, September 2003; “So You Want to Use Music?”
 DC Independent Film Festival, March 2004; “Audio and Video Recording and Privacy in the Workplace,” WMACCA IT Forum, June 2004; ABA Media Advocacy Workshop, January 2005; “So You Want to Use Music?”
 DC Independent Film Festival, March 2005; “An Hour Off The Clock,” WBIS Radio, May and October 2005; and “How Does Grokster Affect Your Business?”
 WMACCA IT Forum, September 2005; ABA Media Advocacy Workshop, January 2006; “Legal and Business Aspects of Reality Television Production,” District of Columbia Bar, March 2006; “We Need Clearance: Legal Issues for Producers,” Arlington Independent Media, July 2006; “Staying Legal Online”, NY State Bar Association, March 2008; and at the National Sports and Entertainment Law Conference, “Fundamentals of Film and Television Productions” (2007), “Careers in Entertainment and Sports Law” (2008), and “Regulation of Agents and Managers” (2009); ABA Litigation Section Intellectual Property Regional CLE, “Hot Topics in Copyright Law” (2011-2012); NYC Bar, “Entertainment Law Update” (2012); ABA Entertainment and Sports Law Forum, “Annual Litigation Update” (2012).